phetsims/phet-info/doc/phet-software-design-patterns.md

 ### Best Practices

 (1) Don't modify an options object that you don't own.
 If you own the options object, then direct assignment to an options field is OK.
-If you don't own the options object, use _.extend, to assign a field value, which creates a new object that you then own.
+If you don't own the options object, use `merge`, to assign a field value, which creates a new object that you then own.

 ```js
 class Shelf extends Node